3.4.1. General Compatibility 6.0.0

 DISCBuiltinTopicPublicationDataPlugin_deserialize:Received type information for a remote Participant that does not support TypeObject compression.
 TypeObject compression is currently enabled for the local participant, which may prevent communication between local and remote Participant if registered typenames are different.
 In order to avoid this issue, please set DiscoveryConfigQosPolicy's endpoint_type_object_lb_serialization_threshold to -1 to disable TypeObject compression.

-Additionally, Connext DDS 5.x services and tools relying on type definitions require you to register the type through XML to properly work out-of-the-box with 6.x.
+Additionally, Connext 5.x services and tools relying on type definitions require you to register the type through XML to properly work out-of-the-box with 6.x.
 For example, if Routing Service 5.x communicates with an out-of-the-box 6.x application, types will not be received through discovery.
 Therefore, you need to configure the types in the Routing Service configuration file (see the Route Types section in the Routing Service User’s Manual).
 Otherwise, Routing Service will not be able to create routes.